mehmetniyazikayi/mehmetniyazikayi.github.io/_posts/2025-18-11-qaoa-lets-goaa.md

 ## Why I built this

-1. I finally wanted *one* place to dump all my QAOA chaos — experiments, notes, scheduling problems, graph problems, and whatever else I end up doing at 3AM.
+1. I finally wanted *one* place to dump all my QAOA chaos, experiments, notes, scheduling problems, graph problems, and whatever else I end up doing at 3AM.
 2. I keep switching between Qiskit, PennyLane, CUDA-Q, QSim and Qulacs, and .. and ...yeah!!! and honestly… I got tired of pretending they all behave the same.
 So here’s my **fair arena** for them to fight it out.
 3. I write too many notebooks for tutorials.
 This repo is basically me telling myself: “stop rewriting the same code every week.”
 4. Also, it’s nice to have a clean HPC/QPU-ready setup so I don’t have to rebuild my environment every time I get a new idea.